 Application submissions will be confirmed according to the date and time received in the Grants inbox.
 An automated email message will be sent to the submitting email address confirming only the "receipt" of that submission.
 You may not request updates to the "status" of a submission, as DBH will notify applicants of results after the review panel has closed.

 PRE-APPLICATION MEETING

-A virtual Pre-Application Conference will be held on Friday, September 2, 2022 from 10:00 AM ET.

-Microsoft Teams meeting: Click here to join the meeting
+A virtual Pre-Application Webinar will be held on Thursday, April 06, 2023 at 10:00 AM ET using Microsoft Teams with the following link, Meeting ID, and Passcode:

-Meeting ID: 258 397 821 277